-Proteins also help to maintain balance between acids and bases within body fluids.
+Proteins also help to maintain the balance between acids and bases within body fluids.
 The lower a fluid's pH, the more acidic it is.
-Conversely, the higher the pH, the less acidic the fluid is.
+Conversely, the higher the pH, the more alkaline the fluid is.
 The body works hard to keep the pH of the blood near 7.4 (neutral).
 Proteins also act as carriers, transporting many important substances in the bloodstream for delivery throughout the body.

 |Glutamine||Improves mental clarity, alertness and moods.||Not Applicable|

 |Glutathione||A composition of three amino acids (cysteine, glutamic acid and glycine) prevents ageing and protects against peroxidation caused by exposure to pesticides, plastics, smoke, nitrates and drugs.||Not Applicable|

 |Glycine||Helps manufacture certain hormones and triggers oxygen during cell making processes.||Not Applicable|

 |Histidine||Involved in producing both red and white blood cells.
 Helps regulate antibody activity and maintains myelin sheaths that insulate the nerves.||8-12 mg/kg per day|